Click an Office, or press the enter key on an Office, to reveal its description.

 - Division of Administration and Internal Compliance (AIC) assesses the effectiveness of the various OENS field operations staff and processes through training, audits, and field evaluations to ensure that business practices are subject to safeguards that promote efficiency and accountability.

 - Data Management and Technology (DMT) manages the data, reporting, and technology functions of OENS.
 In addition, DMT oversees HPD's disaster response and provides guidance on emergency planning.

 Office of Asset and Property Management

 Over the past 20 years, HPD and its partners have financed the preservation or creation of over two hundred thousand affordable units throughout the City.
 As more units are established, it is important that these properties remain financially and physically stable over the long-term.
 The Office of Asset and Property Management (APM) leads the agency effort to protect the City’s investment.
 Established in 2009, APM actively monitors the performance and regulatory compliance of City-sponsored projects and directly manages City-owned properties.
-The Office is comprised of five divisions:
+The Office comprises six divisions: